philbort/awesome-self-driving-cars/README.md

 ## Contributing
 Contributions are highly appreciated.
 Please send me pull request.
-Make sure the stuff you add is actually awesome.
-We are **not** trying to include everything here, only awesome stuff.
+We want really **awesome** stuff.
 Please feel free to contact me if you have any questions.